Frequently Asked Questions

 - 3. Approximately, how much will it cost to go to Washington, D.C. for the summer?

-If a student decides to enroll in optional courses, the cost of the program goes up considerably to account for tuition, fees, books, and supplies, but financial aid may apply.
+If a student decides to enroll in optional courses, the cost of the program goes up considerably to account for tuition, fees, books, and supplies but financial aid may apply.

 - 4. Are students covered through Financial Aid for the summer program?

 You may qualify for summer financial aid if you enroll in coursework at the UC Washington Center or through UCI Summer Session.
+Note: Only students residing at the UC Washington Center can enroll in units administered by the UC Washington Center.

 - 5. Isn’t UCDC only for students interested in law and politics?